 Innovation and product development could put a U.S. hemp business in an industry leadership position quickly because there is a significant opportunity for businesses to expand their hemp product lines and footprints through innovation.
 Already, a variety of innovative hemp technologies have debuted, which will help drive the industry forward.

 Demand and Penetration

-As sales increase for hemp products in the United States shows, demand for hemp is growing rapidly.
-However, penetration of hemp products into U.S. households is still quite low.
-There is still confusion and a negative misperception about hemp among many Americans, which means there is room for savvy businesses to learn about consumer needs, particularly what consumers want from CBD brands, and carve out dominant positions in the marketplace.
+Demand for hemp products continues to grow in the United States.
+However, penetration of hemp products into U.S. households is low.
+There is still confusion and a negative misperception about hemp among many Americans, which means there is room for savvy businesses to learn about consumers’ needs, particularly what consumers want from CBD brands, and carve out dominant positions in the marketplace.

 Bottom-line, there is a big gap in the hemp market that is waiting to be filled by businesses and strategic investors.
 Growing demand and limited penetration equals big opportunity for the right people and companies.